titanite07/ToDo-List-App/README.md

 Welcome to the React Vite Todo App!
 This is a simple web application built using React and Vite that allows users to manage their tasks.
 You can create new tasks, mark tasks as completed, and delete tasks.
 The app utilizes local storage to persist task data, ensuring that your tasks remain even after you close the browser.
 ## Prerequisite to run :

-•Install Node.js
+>Install Node.js
-•Install the dependencies
+>Install the dependencies
-•Run the command npm install
+>Run the command npm install
+>Run The command npm run dev

 ## Features